NHS Negligence Claims

 What counts as NHS negligence?

-Some of the most common types of NHS negligence claims that we have previously dealt with include:
+Some of the most common types of NHS negligence claims include:

 - Errors during surgery